Gweenbeen/justin-wallace.io/register vm/registervm.md

-**Register VM**

-6/15/25
+**06/15/25: Register VM **
-A basic register based virtual machine that takes instructions and does them
+- A basic register based virtual machine that takes bytecode instructions and does them
+- Each bytecode is 16 bits, 4 bytes for the instruction, 4 for arg1 and 8 for arg2
+- There are 16 registers: 13 general purpose, 1 flag pointer (unused), 1 instruction pointer, 1 stack pointer
+- I was gonna add more things like memory management, function calls and flags, but I didn't feel like doing that so I didnt

 Instruction set:
-CONST
+CONST add a constant value to a register
-ADD
+ADD add 2 registers
-SUB
+SUB subtract 2 registers
-MULT
+MULT multiply 2 registers
-DIV
+DIV divide 2 registers
-AND
+AND bitwise and
-OR
+OR bitwise or
-NOT
+NOT bitwise not
-JUMP
+JUMP jump to an instruction
-HALT
+HALT halt the program
+PUSH push from a register to the stack
+POP pop the stack
-CALL
+CALL unused
-RET
+RET unused
-LOAD
+LOAD unused
-STORE
+STORE unused